 The time in which the caps bridge a power loss is adjusted by using CV113.
-The default setting on most models is 32.
+The default setting on most models is 32 and may vary by model.
 This can be adjusted up or down.

 BASIC PROGRAMMING NOTES

 DCC & SOUND EQUIPPED MODELS